-How do you survive this time of the year where you are almost forced into being happy and joyful when that is the last thing you want to do?
-I wish I had a secret formula, but I don’t.
-However here are some tips that could help you go through it:
+How do you survive this time of the year during which you are almost forced to be joyful when that is the last thing you want to do?
+I wish I had a secret formula – I don’t.
+However, here are some tips that could help you go through it:

 1) Think of these days as ordinary days.

-The sun rises and sets like any other given day the only differences are that people have less money in their wallets after all the shopping at Macy’s, and have more chances of suffering a stomach ache after all that extra food… So enjoy the silver linings, you probably don’t have to deal with either one of those.
+The sun rises and sets like any other given day; the only differences are that people have less money in their wallets after all the shopping at Macy’s… So, enjoy the silver linings.

 2) Volunteer for the less fortunate.

-Going to a shelter to feed the homeless or going to an orphanage and read to the kids, will not only make you feel better, but help you put things in perspective.
+Going to a shelter to feed the homeless or going to an orphanage and reading to the kids will not only make you feel better, but it will also help you put things into perspective.

 3) Treat yourself and take that time to reflect.

-Maybe go away for a few days to a retreat, to that spa you have been wanting too, or just curl up in bed and read a book.
+Maybe go away for a few days to a retreat to Sedona, or just curl up in bed and read a book.
 Adversity is actually a great teacher if you are open to the lesson.
-Seek for that lesson.
+Seek that lesson.

 4) Don’t ignore your grief.

-What you resist, persists and the more you try to escape pain, the more it will pursue you.
-Eventually you are going to have to face it, sit down with it.
-And even though it might be scary, that is one of the most important steps in the healing process.
-And understand that even though wounds will eventually heal, the scars will always be there.
-And that’s not only ok, but part of a healthy life.
+The more you try to escape pain, the more it will pursue you.
+Eventually you are going to have to face it and sit down with it.
+Even though it might be scary, that is one of the most important steps in the healing process.
+And understand that although wounds will eventually heal, the scars will always be there.
+And that’s not only okay, but part of a healthy lifestyle.

 5) Reach out to friends.

-If you really are going through a lot and can’t take it, it’s totally ok to ask for help.
-People who love you and know you are going through a bad time, will most likely invite you to join them during these days, so don’t be ashamed and do it.
+If you really are going through a lot and can’t take it, it’s totally okay to ask for help.
+People who love you and know you are going through a bad time will most likely invite you to join them during these days, so don’t be ashamed and just do it.